Fernandacarmo/docanalyzer/README.md

 More details, please check "data.sql" file.

+## Database access

+H2 database can be accessed via: http://localhost:8080/h2

+JDBC URL: jdbc:h2:~/docanalyzer

+User Name: h2

 ## Endpoints

+REST controllers: src\main\java\com\visiblethread\docanalyzer\controller

-The Postman collection with all the available endpoints can be found on the application root:
+The Postman collection with all the API requests can be found on JSON file:

-Document Analyzer.postman_collection.json
+- Document Analyzer.postman_collection.json

+Please import this file to your Postman.

 ### Reference Documentation
 For further reference, please consider the following sections: